-César Ritz, a man of humble origins, started in the hotel business at the age of 15 and as he worked across hotels in Europe, he dreamt about building the ideal hotel where the rich and famous would feel at home.
+César Ritz practically invented the luxury hotel so it's no surprise that the rooms at the hotel he founded have to be drop-dead gorgeous.
+César was a man of humble origins who started in the hotel business at the age of 15.
+As he worked in hotels across Europe, he dreamt about building the ideal hotel where the rich and famous would feel at home

 He had to wait until he was almost fifty years old for that dream to come true, when he opened the Ritz Hotel Paris on Lous XIV's Place Vendôme.